Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Experiment Details for Section

-For our RCT and $\epsilon$-greedy approaches, care must be taken to define ``random selection'' when handling both varying costs and an overall per-person budget.
-For example, an RCT that selects all available treatments with equal probability could overshoot the budget if rides cost \$100 on average and the per-person budget is \$5.
-To avoid this outcome, we first calculate the expected cost of all actions---including both costly and no-cost actions---when following random allocation, and then calculate the proportion $p$ of individuals to whom we can afford to allocate randomly:
+For our RA and $\epsilon$-greedy approaches, care must be taken when selecting actions given varying costs and an overall per-person budget.
+For example, an RA approach that selects all available treatments with equal probability could overshoot the budget if rides cost \$100 on average and the per-person budget is \$5.
+To avoid this outcome, we first calculate the expected cost of all actions---including both costly and no-cost actions---when following random allocation, and then calculate the proportion $p$ of individuals to whom we can afford to randomly assign an action:

-Once calculated, we randomly select $p$ of the population to receive a random allocation, and treat the remainder of the population $1-p$ with the no-cost treatment, which ensures we meet our budget in expectation.
+Once calculated, we randomly select a proportion $p$ of the population to receive a random action, and treat the remainder of the population $1-p$ with the no-cost treatment, which ensures we meet our budget in expectation.

-Our optimization procedure (our linear program) formally relies on having a discrete covariate space, but our synthetic population has continuous covariates.
-To address this mismatch, we transfer our continuous setting to the discrete setting in two steps.
+Our optimization procedure (i.e., our linear program) formally relies on having a discrete covariate space, but our synthetic population has two continuous covariates: the client's age and distance from the courthouse.
+Treating covariates as discrete---for example, by binning all covariates to limit the number of possible values---would still require us to learn a policy across an infeasibly large number of possible values.
+For example, if we bin all covariates so that each covariate is represented by no more than ten bins, we would still need to learn a policy across up to 80,000 possible combinations of covariate values.
+To address this issue, we transfer our continuous setting to the discrete setting in two steps.
 First, at the start of our experiments, we draw one random sample $\mathcal{C}$ of $n=1{,}000$ clients, and approximate the full population by a discrete distribution over this observed sample, with each client assigned probability $1/n$.
 Now, the policies we construct (i.e., those produced by our LP) are technically defined only for individuals having covariates matching those of a client in the initial sample $\mathcal{C}$.
-Consequently, when making decisions for a new individual with covariates $x$, we act according to the learned policy for the most similar client in $\mathcal{C}$---among those having the same group membership $s(x)$ as the new client---where similarity is defined in terms of the estimated reward $\hat{f}(x, a_k)$ normalized by the cost of that treatment $c(x, a_k)$.
-Specifically, for a new client, we define its nearest neighbor $\textsc{NN}(x)$ to be:
+Consequently, when making decisions for a new individual with covariates $x$, we act according to the learned policy for the most similar client in $\mathcal{C}$, among those having the same group membership $s(x)$ as the new client.
+Specifically, let $\hat{h}(x,k)$ be our estimate of $\EE[Y(\pi(a)) \mid X = x]$.
+Then, for a new client, we define its nearest neighbor $\textsc{NN}(x)$ to be:

 Then, for any policy $\pi$ defined on $\mathcal{C}$, we extend it to a policy $\tilde{\pi}$ on the full population by setting $\tilde{\pi}(x) = \pi(\textsc{NN}(x))$.